Nebraska Territory: Early settlement

 William Walker (1800–1874), a leader of the Wyandot people and a prominent citizen of early-day Kansas.
 Elected provisional Governor of the Nebraska Territory July 23, 1853.

 $1 City of Omaha 1857 uniface banknote.
 The note is signed by Jesse Lowe in his function as Mayor of Omaha City.
 It was issued as scrip in 1857 to help fund the erection of the territorial capitol building at Omaha.

-Several trading posts, forts and towns were established in the previous area of the original Louisiana Purchase of 1803, and the organization of the subsequent Louisiana Territory (1804-1812) and the following Missouri Territory of 1812-1821 (until admission of Missouri as the xx state that year of 1821, in the southeastern corner of the former larger territory.
+Several trading posts, forts and towns were established in the previous area of the original Louisiana Purchase of 1803, and the organization of the subsequent Louisiana Territory (1804–1812) and the following Missouri Territory of 1812–1821 in the southeastern corner of the former larger territory.
 Later decades saw the new Western lands as temporarily unorganized federal territory between the Mississippi River in the east across the Great Plains to the far western Rocky Mountains.
 That status endured for 33 years from 1821 to the establishment of new official federal territories for Kansas Territory and the one further north in the Nebraska lands, both in 1854.

 From the early 19th century through 1867, including Fontenelle's Post founded in the present-day site of Bellevue in 1806.
 It was first mentioned in fur trading records in 1823.
-Fort Lisa, founded by Manuel Lisa (1772-1820), (near present-day Dodge Park in North Omaha), was founded in 1812, although Lisa had earlier founded posts further up the upper Missouri River in future Dakota Territory (North Dakota) and Montana Territory (Montana).
+Fort Lisa, founded by Manuel Lisa (1772–1820), (near present-day Dodge Park in North Omaha), was founded in 1812, although Lisa had earlier founded posts further up the upper Missouri River in future Dakota Territory (North Dakota) and Montana Territory (Montana).
 Fort Atkinson, was founded on the Council Bluff in 1819; in 1822 Cabanne's Trading Post was founded nearby on the Missouri River.
 Mormon (The Church of Jesus Christ of Latter-day Saints) settlers founded Cutler's Park in 1846, and the town of Bellevue was incorporated in 1853.
 Nearby Omaha City was founded in 1854, with Nebraska City and Kearney incorporated in 1855.
 The influential towns of Brownville and Fontanelle were founded that year as well.
 The early village of Lancaster, (later called and renamed Lincoln), was founded in 1856, along with the towns of Saratoga, South Nebraska City and Florence.